messydesign/design-sprint/0-Pre-Sprint/README.md

 - Some big questions

 A common outcome after a user study is a mixed bag: a few hits, a few tweaks, and a couple of real head-scratchers.
-Fortunately Keynote prototypes are easy to change, and as long as some parts of your design are solid, you can probably build on what you have.
+Fortunately Keynote or Invision prototypes are easy to change, and as long as some parts of your design are solid, you can probably build on what you have.

 What to do next: You can move fast on the tweaks, but you’ll want to come up with multiple solutions for the bigger problems.
-Start your next sprint at step 2 (diverge).
+Start your next sprint at step 2 (Diverge).

 - Everything exploded